Navigating the Last Mile: Evaluating Head- and Cane-Mounted Cameras for Egocentric Spatial Awareness: GENERAL DISCUSSION

-Our results confirm that sensor placement is not a one-size-fits-all decision, but that it must be tailored to the intended task and environment.
-All three sensor placements (head, chest, cane) were rated as somewhat acceptable by our survey participants (Table~\ref{tab:survey_ratings}), but preferences appeared shaped by prior exposure to commercial technologies.
-Head-mounted devices (e.g., smartglasses) were familiar and widely discussed, likely contributing to their higher comfort ratings.
-In contrast, cane-mounted systems have historically underperformed \cite{caneLessons2020,stanfordcane2021,khan_technology-assisted_2018}, and that skepticism was reflected in the survey responses.
+Camera placement is not a one-size-fits-all decision but must be tailored to task and environment.
+Survey participants rated head-, chest-, and cane-mounted devices as somewhat acceptable (\autoref{fig:likert}), with preferences shaped by familiarity: head-mounted devices such as smartglasses were widely recognized, while skepticism toward cane-mounted systems reflected prior underperformance~\cite{caneLessons2020,stanfordcane2021,khan_technology-assisted_2018}.

-A key takeaway from our quantitative evaluation is the trade-off between localization stability and richer spatial coverage.
-Head-mounted cameras consistently delivered superior SLAM estimates, especially in structured indoor environments (Table~\ref{tab:slam_performance}), aligning with prior observations that head-level perspectives are optimal for stable feature tracking~\cite{motioBlur2021}.
-However, cane-mounted views revealed valuable low-level scene details often missed by head-mounted sensors~\cite{arthur_effects_2000, dlbaseddevice2019}, which is particularly evident in our NeRF-based reconstructions (Fig.~\ref{fig:nerfviews}).

-This vantage-based benefit may have been obscured in prior studies by motion artifacts from cane sweeping.
-Our ablation showed that motion, not viewpoint, is the main culprit behind degraded SLAM performance (Table~\ref{tab:slamAblation}).
-Holding the cane still improved pose estimation substantially.
-Thus, while dynamic cane use injects noise, it also yields unique angles on the environment.
-By explicitly comparing head and cane vantage in the same loops, we demonstrate that cane-based data can be highly advantageous when processed effectively.

-However, technical challenges remain.
-The instability introduced by natural cane sweeping led to degraded SLAM performance, particularly in outdoor environments with fewer visual anchors (Table~\ref{tab:slam_performance}).
-Addressing these issues will require robust motion compensation techniques and algorithms that can parse useful signal from inherently noisy input.
-Rather than discarding cane-mounted vision, future systems should invest in better understanding and adapting to its unique dynamics.